 Quarry, who later claimed to be suffering from a back injury, was primarily a counter-puncher.
 Thus he waited and waited for Ellis to bring the fight to him.
 And then waited some more.
-Ellis meanwhile followed the instructions of cornerman Angelo Dundee, and so for the most part stayed in ring center, striking with quick shots from long range.
-Quarry never got going, the crowd in the Oakland Coliseum booed, and after 15 tedious rounds the decision went to Ellis.
+Meanwhile Ellis dutifully followed the instructions of cornerman Angelo Dundee and planted himself at ring center to strike with quick shots from long range.
+Quarry never got going, the crowd in the Oakland Coliseum booed, and after fifteen tedious rounds the decision went to Ellis.

 So, Jimmy Ellis was supposedly the new heavyweight champion of the world.
-The problem with this conceit was that it was obvious to all that Ali could have easily bested both Ellis and Quarry.
-Likely on the same night.
+But the problem with this conceit was that all could well imagine Muhammad Ali outclassing with ease the versions of Ellis and Quarry that showed up in Oakland.
+Likely both on the same night.
 While consulting with his lawyers between rounds.

 As matchmaker Teddy Brenner quipped after the dreary affair: “The WBA elimination tournament was a total success.
 It eliminated all eight fighters.”